Coping Mechanisms

 What strategies do you use to cope with negative feelings?

-Back in college, I had an Educational Psychology professor who said “feelings are”.
+I’m a little embarrassed to admit how long it took me to actually understand this sentence.
 It sounds corny, but it really is true.
 Feeling are neither good nor bad, positive nor negative; they just are.
 However, I won’t get too far into semantics.
 I understand what the prompt means by negative feelings, so I’ll bite.

 Unfortunately, negative feelings are something i have to deal with more often than I would like.
 Even though I have my anxiety pretty well under control, every now, and then I do get hit with a flash of it, usually when stress is pretty high.
 I feel like I have it to a point not unlike people who suffer from migraines.
 I there are things that I can do sometimes to be proactive when I feel anxiety starting to rise.
 If I leave it unchecked, however, it’s almost paralyzing.
 I’m pretty much useless for a good portion of a day.